Zach-Carriker/Zach-Carriker/README.md

 CyberEden Repository

+Professional Srarement:

+This section presents my professional statement, outlining my unique background, key cybersecurity certifications, and hands-on technical experience as an ISP Support Technician.
+It also highlights my current practical application of cybersecurity knowledge and my career aspirations within the field.

 Automating_IP_AllowList_Removal.pdf:

 This PDF documents the process of developing a Python algorithm within a Jupyter Notebook environment.
 The algorithm is designed to efficiently remove a specified list of no-longer-authorized IP addresses from an existing network allow list, demonstrating practical skills in access control management, scripting for security automation, and data manipulation for defensive operations.
 Visual aids illustrate the code execution and its impact.